VT-HPS/vt-hps.github.io/methods_and_processes/information_management/information-management-plan.md

 # (WIP) Information Management Plan

 As a design team, HPS generates and uses a lot of information.
 Stored information is only useful if specific items can be located when needed, and this requires some level of organization.
-However, as a system's organization becomes more intricately, it risks not surviving being passed between team generations.
-To strike a balanace between the competing objectives of simple access and long-term durability, this page will lay out a plan for how information will be organized and the reasoning behind that organization scheme.
+However, if a system's organization becomes more intricate, it risks not surviving being passed between team generations.
+To strike a balanace between the competing objectives of simple access and organization, this page will lay out a plan for how information will be organized and the reasoning behind that organization scheme.

 ## Ways to look at information

 !!TODO!! //visual of arranging information by topic vs chronologically

 This wiki is divided by topic.
 Information and "lessons learned" about specific topics will be compiled over time.
-This provides "long term durability."
+This provides "organization."

 This contrasts with the team SharePoint, which is primarily divided by time of authorship and is more of a "working" information storage.
 This provides "simple access."